Technologicat/unpythonic/macro_extras/README.md

 #### What can be used as a continuation?

-In ``unpythonic``, a continuation is just a function. ([As John Shutt has pointed out](http://fexpr.blogspot.com/2014/03/continuations-and-term-rewriting-calculi.html), in general this is not true.
+In ``unpythonic`` specifically, a continuation is just a function. ([As John Shutt has pointed out](http://fexpr.blogspot.com/2014/03/continuations-and-term-rewriting-calculi.html), in general this is not true.
 The calculus underlying the language becomes much cleaner if continuations are defined as a separate control flow mechanism orthogonal to function application.
 Continuations are not intrinsically a whole-computation device, either.)

 The continuation function must be able to take as many positional arguments as the previous function in the TCO chain is trying to pass into it.
 Keep in mind that:

  - In ``unpythonic``, a tuple represents multiple return values.
 So a ``return a, b``, which is being fed into the continuation, implies that the continuation must be able to take two positional arguments.

  - At the end of any function in Python, at least an implicit bare ``return`` always exists.
 It will try to pass in the value ``None`` to the continuation, so the continuation must be able to accept one positional argument.
+(This is handled automatically for continuations created by ``call_cc[]``.
+If no assignment targets are given, ``call_cc[]`` automatically creates one ignored positional argument that defaults to ``None``.)

 If there is an arity mismatch, Python will raise ``TypeError`` as usual.
 (The actual error message may be unhelpful due to the macro transformations; look for a mismatch in the number of values between a ``return`` and the call signature of a function used as a continuation (most often, the ``f`` in a ``cc=f``).)